potassco/clorm/docs/clorm/quickstart.rst

    $ clingo embedded_quickstart.lp

-This document is about the Clingo ORM API and we therefore assume that the reader is reasonably familiar with ASP syntax and how to write an ASP program.
+This document is about the Clingo ORM API and it is therefore assumed that the reader is reasonably familiar with ASP syntax and how to write an ASP program.
 However, if this is not the case it is worth going to the `Clingo docs
 <https://potassco.org/doc/start>`_ for links to some good reference material.